Tucking

 1. Gather your tucking supplies.
 This may be a pair of tucking underwear / gaff, tape or both.
 If using tucking underwear, put these on and pull them up to your knees.
 If using tape, we recommend shaving the area first (you'll thank us when removing the tape!)
 It's also a good idea to pre-cut the strips of tape to the desired length before you begin.

-3. Next pull the penis and scrotum backwards between the legs.
-This should help keep the testicles tucked up if using this method.
+3. Next, pull the penis and scrotum backwards between the legs.
+This should help keep the testicles tucked up in the inguinal canal if using this method.

-4. Put on your underwear to keep everything in place.
+4. If using tucking underwear, pull your underwear up to keep everything in place.
 Underwear designed specifically for tucking can better provide flatness as they tend have a stiff front panel to keep everything secure.
-If using tape, place your tape (it's a good idea to pre-cut the strips to the desired length before you begin the tucking steps.
-Some people use a combination of both tape and underwear.
+If using tape, place your pre-cut strips of tape against the genitals, placing an inch of the tape against your body unstretched first, then stretched towards your bum.
+Some people use a combination of both tape and underwear for extra security.

 Bear in mind that you'll have to untuck every time to pee, which can be trickier if using tape as you'll need to carefully remove the tape and reapply each time, so investing some good tucking underwear can be really worth it!

-If using tape, be sure to use coconut oil, or something similar, to aid with removal of tape.
-You can read more about application and removal of SDH Mixtape here.
+If using tape, be sure to use coconut oil, or other oil, to help remove the tape safely.
+The oil will break down the adhesive so you can remove the tape more easily.
+You can read more about application and removal of tape in our Mixtape Taping Guide.

 Safety